SCOPE OF THIS CHAPTER

 Children from Designated Countries

 If an adoption order has been made in a Designated Country, it is recognised under UK law and the child's visa usually states 'for settlement'.
-The adoption service then has no further involvement other than providing or making arrangements for post-adoption services, if appropriate (see Adoption Support Procedure).
+The Local Authority then has no further involvement other than providing or making arrangements for post-Adoption Agencys, if appropriate (see Adoption Support Procedure).

 Adoption Orders made in Designated Countries do not automatically result in the child acquiring British citizenship.
 An application for registration will usually need to be made; application forms can be obtained from the Nationality Directorate of the Home Office or from any British Diplomatic Post.